 Cormier faced Volkan Oezdemir on January 20, 2018 at UFC 220.
 He defeated Oezdemir in the 2nd round after dominating Oezdemir throughout the match.

 Daniel Cormier faced Stipe Miocic for the UFC Heavyweight Championship on July 7, 2018 at UFC 226.
-He won the fight via knockout in the first round, thus becoming only one of two fighters to hold two UFC championships simultaneously and the only one to defend at least one of his belts.
+He won the fight via knockout in the first round, thus becoming only one of three fighters to hold two UFC championships simultaneously and the only one to defend at least one of his belts.
 Provoked by Cormier after his victory, Brock Lesnar emerged from the audience and came into the octagon to accept the challenge by the new UFC Heavyweight Champion.